brianyi14/honda-accord-prices/report.md

     ##        cor
     ## -0.9123819

 The null hypothesis is that the population correlation between `price` and `age` is zero.
 The alternative hypothesis is that the population correlation between `price` and `age` is not zero.
 The t-statistic is -13.74 meaning the correlation between `price` and `age` is not zero.
 Since the p-value of 2.547e-16 is less than 0.05, the null hypothesis is false not due to chance.
-Therefore, the alternative hypothesis is true indicating that there is a population correlation between the `price` and `age` of Honda Accords.
+Therefore, the alternative hypothesis is true indicating that there is a correlation between the `price` and `age` of Honda Accords.

 ------------------------------------------------------------------------

-We conduct an ANOVA test for regression.
+We conduct an ANOVA test for regression as another metric for evaluating correlation between `price` and `age`.

 ``` r
 # ANOVA test for regression